 A Young Carer is someone under 18 who helps look after someone in their family, or a friend, who is ill, disabled or misuses drugs or alcohol.
 This can involve a range of tasks including: cooking, housework and shopping; helping someone out of bed; emotional support, such as talking to someone who is distressed; personal care, such as helping someone dress or looking after brothers and sisters.

-Being a Young Carer can have a big impact on the things that are important to growing up, including education, health and emotional well-being.
+Being a Young Carer can have a significant impact on education, health and emotional well-being.

-We identify Young Carers through Every Child Matters referrals and meetings.
-We provide support by first identifying the young person and their particular needs.
-Then we will either provide some support from within school, for example, a Learning Mentor or Homework support; or by making a referral to an outside agency, using the Early Help Assessment process where appropriate.
+The Child Protection team provides support by first identifying the young person and their particular needs.
+Then we will either provide some support from within school, for example, a Learning Mentor or homework support; or by making a referral to an outside agency, using the Early Help Assessment process where appropriate.